 - There is however no time for complacency: the struggle continues!

 The second speaker was PhD student Luke Davis and the title of his presentation was “Daring to dream and daring to succeed as a black man in physics”.
-He is a half white half black regular guy who grew up in Oxford.
-He was the only black kid in the school and his peers would call him “nigz”.
-He got rejected from Cambridge, but he didn’t let that bring him down and ended up studying in Swansea’s university.
-However, still no black people and he felt isolated.
-He couldn’t say when things were wrong in class without people saying “who’s that black guy, why is he saying its wrong, what does he know about it”
+He is of mixed Caribbean heritage who grew up in Oxfordshire.
+He initially got rejected from Cambridge, but he didn’t let that bring him down and ended up studying at Swansea and later University College London.
+However, due to a lack of black representation in physics he began to felt isolated.

 His take home messages were: